mukeshsoni/sketch-parser-rust/rubber-duck.md

    line and column number of a token.
 Will have to go back to adding line and column information in the token itself.
 9. [ ] Only thing left is to get hold of initial state for state with sub states.
+10. [ ] Work on error handling for syntax errors and semantic.
+Try showing relevant and pin pointed errors.